joshbegley/nyt-latest/previous.md

 `The Red Sox's 5-3 loss dropped them 2 1/2 games behind the Yankees for the top AL wild-card spot, with 13 regular-season games remaining.`\
 https://nytimes.com/athletic/6627022/2025/09/13/red-sox-yankees-wild-card-playoff-race/

-**Messi misses 'panenka' pen in Miami defeat as Toklomati grabs hattrick**\
+**Messi misses Panenka penalty in Miami defeat as Toklomati grabs hat trick**\
-`Lionel Messi was left embarrassed after he fluffed his &#8216;panenka&#8217; penalty attempt and then saw his Inter Miami team fall to a 3-0 defeat at in-form Charlotte on Saturday with Israeli striker Idan Toklomati scoring a hat-trick for the home side.`\
+`Messi had the chance to put Miami ahead in the 32nd minute when he went down under challenge from Djibril Diani.`\
 https://nytimes.com/athletic/6627114/2025/09/13/messi-misses-panenka-pen-in-miami-defeat-as-toklomati-claims-hattrick/

 **After Yankees' team bonding, a realization: 'We're coming to step on necks'**\